The Zoological Research Museum Alexander Koenig

 These results indicate a very small-scaled distribution of the species with a pronounced preference for the relatively cooler and moister peak regions of the mountains.
 Due to the ongoing and intensified exploitation of these regions (mainly deforestation and extension of agriculturally used areas), the already fragmented range(s) of the Black-fronted Francolin are getting disconnected further.
 Based on our results, the Black-fronted Francolin was recently assigned "Endangered" by the IUCN.
 Futhermore, our recommendations comprise the modification and extension of the currently projected boundaries of protected areas in the region.
 There only is a chance of survival for this rare species if the isolated mountain ranges are incorporated into the protected areas and if they are prevented from being over-exploited further.

-This project is part of our research on Ethiopian birds.
+This project is part of our research on Ethiopian birds and is linked to a study on land use and climate change on Ethiopian francolins.

 Black-fronted Francolin: Rediscovery